apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

        crash in the waitpid() test.
 At the time of the crash, there is extensive memory corruption and a user exception occurs (cause=28).

+  mmcsdspi:

+    This config tests the SPI driver by connecting an SD Card reader over SPI.
+    SPI2 is used and kept with the default IOMUX pins, i.e.:
+        CS   --> 15
+        SCK  --> 14
+        MOSI --> 13
+        MISO --> 12
+    Once booted the following command is used to mount a FAT file system: mount -t vfat /dev/mmcsd0 /mnt

 Things to Do
 ============